 Your diabetes diet is simply a healthy-eating plan that will help you control your blood sugar.
-Here's help getting started, from meal planning to exchange lists and counting carbohydrates.
+Here's help getting started, from meal planning to counting carbohydrates.By Mayo Clinic Staff

 A diabetes diet simply means eating the healthiest foods in moderate amounts and sticking to regular mealtimes.

 A diabetes diet is a healthy-eating plan that's naturally rich in nutrients and low in fat and calories.
 Key elements are fruits, vegetables and whole grains.
 In fact, a diabetes diet is the best eating plan for most everyone.

 If you have diabetes or prediabetes, your doctor will likely recommend that you see a dietitian to help you develop a healthy-eating plan.
 The plan helps you control your blood sugar (glucose), manage your weight and control heart disease risk factors, such as high blood pressure and high blood fats.